joinpursuit/Pursuit-Core-Web/react/react_networking/README.md

 ![dogV1InitialScaffold](./assets/dogV1InitialScaffold.png)

 Now we want to get an image loaded instead of the `p` tag.
 How should we change the image each time the button is pressed?
-The most "Reacty" to do this is to use state.
+The way to do this is in React is to use state.
 We can have the state track the current url for the img src, and use JSX to set the img src property.

 The constructor below will set our initial state: